Take your recording quality from good to legendary with these studio-grade panels.

 Can be cut and shaped to suit your space as needed.
 Suitable for spaces where voice and video are recorded.
 Affordable squares.
 Available in 3 color choices for those going for specific looks.

 Absorb sound from recording studios to dog kennels.
-Easy-installation with double-sided tape means everything you need is there.
+Easy installation with double-sided tape means everything you need is there.
 Won't leave stickiness.
 Great for professionals.

-Number of panels per purchase is fairly low.
+The number of panels per purchase is fairly low.